Tri-Cities Education Association for Christian Homeschoolers

 Co-Op Leadership Job Descriptions

-- Host teacher meeting each semester to ensure teachers are equipped with all knowledge necessary to facilitate classes.
+Host teacher meeting each semester to ensure teachers are equipped with all the knowledge necessary to facilitate classes.

-- Purchase all supplies needed for co-op to function efficiently.
+Purchase all the supplies needed for co-op to function efficiently.
 This includes verifying resource room supplies, materials necessary for lunch, building cleaning, etc.

 Co-Op Volunteer Coordinator